nuuuwan/news_lk3_data/README.md

 *2024-02-24 12:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/97498/mahabage-shooting-army-deserter-arrested-over-ukkuwas-murder) · `en`

-A Sri Lanka Army deserter has been arrested by the Police Special Task Force (STF) this morning (Feb.24), in connection with the shooting incident in Mahabage earlier this week.
+A Sri Lanka Army deserter has been arrested by the Army intelligence officers this morning (Feb.24), in connection with the shooting incident in Mahabage earlier this week.

-He is said to be one of the main suspects wanted in the murder case.
+He is said to be one of the prime suspects wanted in the murder case.

-According to the STF, the arrestee was a Corporal attached to the 4th Battalion of the Gemunu Watch Regiment at the Army camp in Chenkalady, Batticaloa.
+According to the Army, the arrestee, named Nuwan Chamara de Silva, was a Corporal attached to the 4th Battalion of the Gemunu Watch Regiment at the camp in Chenkalady, Batticaloa.

-He had fled the camp when the STF officers were approaching but was later taken into custody in the Ampara area.
+He had fled the camp when the Army intelligence officers were approaching but was later taken into custody in the Ampara area following an extensive search operation.

+The suspect was later handed over to the Police Special Task Force (STF) officers for onward investigations.

 Three unidentified assailants had opened fire using a revolver, around 7:15 a.m. on Feb.21 near a meat shop in Elapitiwala Junction, Mahabage, leaving the shop owner dead.
 The victim had succumbed to injuries while being rushed to the Colombo North Teaching Hospital in Ragama.

-The deceased was identified as Hettiarachchige Don Sujith alias “Ukkuwa”, the brother-in-law of the criminal gang leader “Welle Saranga” and a resident of North Batagama in Ja-Ela.

 ...